meenxkshii/System_health_monitoring/README.md

 * Store historical metric data in a simple database (e.g., SQLite) or CSV for trend analysis.
 * Add monitoring for other services (e.g., web server status, specific process checks).
 * Implement a more sophisticated logging mechanism.
-* Create a simple web dashboard to visualize metrics.

 ## License